-Freud argued that children’s feeling of self-omnipotence was a youthful folly to be grown out of.
-But the belief in our total ability to access, assess, and control what our brain is doing isn’t unique to children.
-So seductive is self-awareness that some early psychologists trained themselves to introspect, in the belief that by paying close attention to their own thoughts and perceptions, they could unlock how the mind works.
-And although introspection is mostly mothballed as a scientific approach (see here for more), the underlying idea lives on: it really seems like we’re in control of our own brains, thoughts, and actions.
+Freud argued that a child’s feeling of self-omnipotence, of total self-awareness, was just one of the many youthful follys which we must grow out of.
+But that belief in our ability to access, assess, and control what’s going on in our brain isn’t unique to children.
+Self-awareness is a seductive illusion: some early psychologists trained themselves to introspect, believing that by attending closely to their thoughts and perceptions, they could unlock how the mind works.
+Introspection was mothballed as a scientific approach—see here for more—but the underlying idea persists: it really seems like we’re in control of our own brain, thoughts, and actions.

 • • •